Driver license requirement for taxpayers

 - the driver license or non-driver ID number;

 - the issue date;

 - the expiration date; and

-- for tax years 2017 and 2018—New York State-issued licenses and non-driver IDs only—the first three characters of the document number.
+- for tax years 2017 and forward—New York State-issued licenses and non-driver IDs only—the first three characters of the document number.

-This requirement applies to driver licenses or state-issued IDs from any state.
+This requirement applies to driver licenses or non-driver IDs from any state.

 If you or your spouse do not have a driver license or non-driver ID, you can indicate that within the software to fulﬁll this requirement.

 We accept information from your most recent driver license or non-driver ID.
 The ID can be active or expired.
 If your ID is expiring, we will accept the return.